 The ADA also sent out an Issues Alert from Dr. Gehani on April 4 that went to dentists nationwide that said, “if this interim guidance stands, it would pose great harm to the vast majority of our dentist owners and other small businesses, who have applied for but have not received any [Economic Injury Disaster Loans] money by April 3.”

-that urged dentists to contact their legislators to ask them to contact Secretary Mnuchin and Administrator Carranza to ensure that the rules issued match the intent of the CARES Act.
+The Issues Alert urged dentists to contact their legislators to ask them to contact Secretary Mnuchin and Administrator Carranza to ensure that the rules issued match the intent of the CARES Act.
 Those grassroots emails from dentists also included a copy of the Treasury and Small Business Administration letter.

-for the latest COVID-19 information.
+Visit ADA.org/virus for the latest COVID-19 information.